 Portions of our IT infrastructure may also experience interruptions, delays or cessations of service or produce errors in connection with systems integration or migration work that takes place from time to time.
 We may not be successful in implementing new systems and transitioning data, which could cause business disruptions and be more expensive, time consuming, disruptive and resource-intensive.
 Such disruptions could adversely impact our ability to fulfill orders and interrupt other processes.
-Delayed sales, lower profit or lost customers resulting from these disruptions have adversely affected us in the past, and in the future could adversely affect, our financial results, stock price and reputation.

-Our ownership in unconsolidated subsidiaries and other equity investments present a number of risks and challenges that could have a material adverse effect on our business and results of operations.
+Our ownership in unconsolidated subsidiaries, our loans/notes or advances to unconsolidated subsidiaries and other future debt or equity investments that we may make in unconsolidated subsidiaries, present a number of risks and challenges that could have a material adverse effect on our business, financial position and results of operations.

-Income/(loss) from unconsolidated subsidiaries includes our allocation of earnings or losses from our investments in FreshRealm, LLC (FreshRealm) and Agricola Don Memo, S.A. de S.V.
-(Don Memo).
+Income/(loss) from unconsolidated entities includes our allocation of earnings or losses from our investments in FreshRealm and Don Memo.
 We do not control the operations of these investments, and our allocation of potential income or loss can increase or decrease our overall profitability significantly.

-In fiscal 2019, we will implement an Accounting Standards Updated (ASU) of the Financial Accounting Standards Board (FASB) which requires equity investments (except those accounted for under the equity method of accounting, such as Freshrealm and Don Memo) to be measured at fair value with changes in fair value recognized in net income.
-This adoption will impact our equity investment in Limoneira Company (Limoneira); and as a result, fluctuations in the Limoneira stock price (to be measured, as per the ASU, from quarter-end to quarter-end) will be reflected as unrealized gain/(loss) on equity securities in our income statement, and therefore, can increase or decrease our overall profitability significantly.
-Furthermore, from time-to-time we may choose to sell Limoneira shares via methods of execution that are available to us, including but not limited to entering into a Rule 10(b)5-1 sales plan; and to the extent we sell stock in Limoneira, we may also report realized gain/(loss) on equity securities.
+In fiscal 2019, we implemented an Accounting Standards Updated (ASU) of the Financial Accounting Standards Board (FASB) which requires equity investments (except those accounted for under the equity method of accounting, such as FreshRealm and Don Memo) to be measured at fair value with changes in fair value recognized in net income.
+This adoption impacted our equity investment in Limoneira Company (Limoneira); and as a result, fluctuations in the Limoneira stock price (to be measured, as per the ASU, from quarter-end to quarter-end) are reflected as unrealized gain/(loss) on equity securities in our income statement, and therefore, increase or decrease our overall profitability significantly.
+Furthermore, from time-to-time we may choose to buy or sell Limoneira shares via methods of execution that are available to us; and to the extent we buy or sell stock in Limoneira, we may also report realized gain/(loss) on equity securities.